nittika/py-openzwave/README.md

 ---------------------
 py-openzwave is a python wrapper around the open-zwave c++ project.
 This allows you to interact with z-wave networks from withing Python.
+It is a Collection of Open Source Libraries and Language Wrappers that allow applications to talk to a Z-Wave Network via a USB Controller

 Build instructions for Windows
 ------------------------------